 Most people interested in going on to university apply through UCAS during S6.
 Occasionally S5 pupils will apply but for this, you need to be very clear about what courses you want to go for and also about having a good chance of achieving the necessary entry requirements.
 PSE classes in S6 will help and support you through the application process.
 The main website to use as a starting point for university information is www.ucas.com

-If you are interested in careers in medicine, veterinary medicine or law you should register with Access to the Professions as soon as possible – using this link.
+If you are interested in careers in medicine, veterinary medicine or law you should register with Reach as soon as possible – using this link.
 Ideally you should register with them from early in S4.

 If you are interested in studying a visual creative subject like art, design, architecture at university, you should register with ACES Access to Creative Education in Scotland.
 ACES are a project for students S4-S6 that will help you explore your options and apply for the course that is right for you.
 For more info and to register check here

 If you are interested in studying at a conservatoire, there may be different deadlines for your UCAS application, especially when applying to study music.
 Check for info on deadlines and the application process here

 For courses starting in 2021, your application should be with us by one of these dates to ensure consideration by the conservatoires: